What size machine can I build and how big is the work area?

 The kit includes:

-- CNC cut black film face birch ply structure pieces and cover plates
+- CNC cut black film face ply structure pieces and cover plates

 - Hardware – all the bolts, nuts, washers, screws, springs, etc